mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 While my home automation setup described in the [home automation series] has been running OK for me for quite some time, I did want to be less dependent on the correct functioning of the home assistant instance and the network.

-To get there, I did impose 2 changes.
+To get there, I made changes on 2 levels.
 On the **hardware-side**, I did make use of the already existing RS-485 connection, removing any network-related issues.
 On the **software-side**, I did add a custom script to run on both the input and output side that essentially notifies the output-side of any input-related events.
 The actual link between the input and output is through a simple configuration file, shared by both sides.